Colville National Forest: Fauna

 Wildlife include grizzly and black bears, wolf packs, bighorn sheep, cougars, bald eagles, Canada lynx, moose, beavers, loons, and up until recently, the last remaining herd of caribou in the lower 48 US states.

 Other protected areas

 The Pacific Northwest National Scenic Trail passes through the Colville National Forest.
 It enters the forest on the east side within the Salmo-Priest Wilderness, crosses the Pend Oreille River at Boundary Dam, passes through Leadpoint and Northport, then traverses the Kettle Range and exits the Colville near Republic.
 The Sullivan Lake Trail, designated a National Recreation Trail in 1978, runs 4.3 miles between two campgrounds in the forest.
+The site of the Civilian Conservation Corps only permanent site in the forest, Camp Growden, is preserved as a road side heritage stop between Sherman Pass and Kettle Falls.